Horse Riding Vacations At California’s Family Dude Ranch

 Horse Riding Vacations Programmed To Match Your Abilities

 Horse rides at our family guest Ranch are choreographed to match your riding skill with appropriate horses and the trails.
 Group sizes typically limit at 6-8 riders with a maximum staff ratio of 6 horse riders to 1 wrangler.
-After check-in we will meet you at the round-pen for a riding orientation and quick analysis of your riding prowess.
-With clearance from our wrangling staff, more advanced horse riders will ride more challenging trail sections.
+After check-in we will meet you at our covered riding arena for a riding orientation and quick analysis of your riding prowess.
+With clearance from our wrangling staff, more advanced horse riders will ride more challenging trail sections during the week.
 Advanced trail rides are typically longer and more distant.
 They cross creeks, ancient mining flumes and other trail obstacles.
 The more advanced trail rides are especially noted for rapid gains and losses in elevations as we traverse the mountainous terrain of the Klamath Forest.

 Horse Riding For Beginners